rsdoiel/antenna/food.md

 ---

-## The Best Amazon Prime Day Deals on Products We Personally Tested (and Vouch For!)
+## New Deals Just Added!
+The Best Amazon Prime Day Sales on Products We Personally Tested

 date: 2025-07-08, from: Taste of Home

 <p>Finding the best Amazon Prime Day deals​ is no small task.
 Our editors scoured the site to find discounts on our favorite tested products. </p>
-<p>The post <a href="https://www.tasteofhome.com/collection/amazon-prime-day-editors-picks-2025/">The Best Amazon Prime Day Deals on Products We Personally Tested (and Vouch For!)</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>
+<p>The post <a href="https://www.tasteofhome.com/collection/amazon-prime-day-editors-picks-2025/">New Deals Just Added!
+The Best Amazon Prime Day Sales on Products We Personally Tested</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>

 <br>